What follows, is a brief history of the Club and a list of highlights over the years.

 - Construction of street seating for Corowa and Rutherglen shopping centres.

-- First District Govenor from the Club - Lyons Kerans.
+- First District Governor from the Club - Lyons Kerans.

 - Vampire Jet Project.
 A World War II De Havilland Vampire Jet donated by current member Graeme Campbell was restored and ultimately erected as a monument to the R.A.A.F. at the R.S.L.
 Club.
 Over a period of 18 months considerable craftsmanship was exhibited by several members and many hours of semi-skilled labour was involved before the impressive aircraft was placed in position in 1985.